cmu-delphi/covidcast-indicators/cdc_vaccines/README.md

 # CDC Vaccinations

-This indicator provides the number official vaccinations in the US.
+This indicator provides the official vaccination counts in the US.
 We export the county-level daily vaccination rates data as-is, and publish the result as a COVIDcast signal.
 We also aggregate the data to the MSA, HRR, State, HHS Region, and Nation levels.
 For detailed information see the files DETAILS.md contained in this directory.